Marketing: DIY or outsource?

 Written by Phil Bray on 15/03/18

-Recent meetings, firstly with our accountant to review our 2017 performance and secondly our business coach, looking forward to 2018 and beyond, got me thinking about outsourcing.
+Recent meetings, firstly with our accountant to review our 2017 performance and secondly our business coach, looking forward to 2018 and beyond, got me thinking about outsourcing and DIY marketing.

 Both our accountant and coach provide expertise which would take years for me to learn, even if I had the inclination, which I don’t!